SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-01-Prepare-api-proxy.md

 # Prepare SAP API Management for service account access
-* Import [API Proxy](https://github.com/SAP-samples/btp-create-api-integrations/raw/low-code-dev-portal/DevPortal_Anonymous.zip) into your instance of SAP API Management via the **Develop** menu
+* Import [API Proxy](https://github.com/SAP-samples/btp-create-api-integrations/raw/low-code-dev-portal/DevPortal_Anonymous.zip) into your instance of SAP API Management via the **Develop** menu > **Import API**
 * Update the Target EndPoint to reflect your environment.
-The host name depends on which region you are subscribed in and can be retrieved from the service key created in the previous section.
+The host name depends on which region you are subscribed in and can be retrieved from the service keys created in the previous section.
-* [Implement SAP Cloud Foundry services policy](https://api.sap.com/policytemplate/SAPCloudFoundryXSUAAJWTToken) which is already included as part of the proxy file above
+* [Implement SAP Cloud Foundry services policy](https://api.sap.com/policytemplate/SAPCloudFoundryXSUAAJWTToken) from the **Policies** menu, which is already included as part of the proxy file above.
-  * TargetEndpoint > PreFlow > getcredential > client id and secret (use the credentials for the Developer portal service instance created in the previous section)
+  * Update **TargetEndpoint > PreFlow > getcredential > sapapim.clientid and sapapim.clientsecret values** (use the credentials for the Developer portal service instance created in the previous section)

-  * TargetEndpoint > PreFlow getoauthtoken > HTTPTargetConnection > URL to token URL of XSUAA
+  * Update **TargetEndpoint > PreFlow getoauthtoken > HTTPTargetConnection > URL** to the tokenUrl property of the service key
-  * Scripts > setTarget.js > set targetHost and datacenter to base of your BHE endpoint (e.g. us20devportal and us20)
+  * Update **Scripts > setTarget.js > targetHost** to the url property of the service key (e.g. https://eu10devportal.cfapps.eu10.hana.ondemand.com or https://us20devportal.cfapps.us20.hana.ondemand.com)
+  * Click Update, Save, and Redeploy the modified proxy.
 * Create an API Product and associate the DevPortal_Anonymous API with it
 * Register an application and generate API Key for service account
   * Access the Business Hub Enterprise via the URL you saved in the previous step, or by selecting the subscription link from the Integration Suite launchpad